openlists/ElectrophysiologyData/README.md

 #### Data Search Engines

-Google has a new [dataset search](https://datasetsearch.research.google.com/) that can be used to search for datasets.
+Google has a [dataset search](https://datasetsearch.research.google.com/) tool that can be used to search for datasets.

-## EEG
+## EEG Data

 Openly available electroencephalography (EEG) datasets and large-scale projects with EEG data.